jamiealquiza/sangrenel/README.md

 "...basically a cloth bag filled with small jagged pieces of scrap iron"

 ### Installation
 NOTE: Sangrenel has a dependency on Shopify's Sarama Kafka client, which tends to change often.
-Subsequently, I have moved to managing this dependency as a local copy in the Sangrenel repo in accordance with the officially recommended Golang [guidance](http://golang.org/doc/faq#get_version)
+Subsequently, I have moved to managing this dependency as a local copy in the Sangrenel repo in accordance with the officially recommended Golang [guidance](http://golang.org/doc/faq#get_version).

+Sarama is currently vendored at Sarama v1.0.0.

 Assuming Go is installed (tested up to version 1.4.1) and $GOPATH is set: